Profile: Banking and Financial Services

 Experience and Expertise

 In 2015 Henry undertook a secondment to Eversheds’ Financial Services Disputes and Investigations department in London.
 Much of his time there was spent working on the defence, which ultimately proved successful, of an FCA Enforcement Investigation, including advising on the scope of the Financial Services and Markets Act 2000 (FSMA) s.66, the FCA’s Principles for Businesses and issues of privilege.

 In 2013 he undertook a nine-month secondment at the FCA, during which he advised the regulator’s Policy and Supervision divisions on a wide range of issues arising from recent amendments to and the operation of FSMA, related statutory instruments and the FCA Handbook.
-He has continued to advise the FCA following his secondment.
+Henry continues to advise the FCA on an ad hoc basis.

 Particular matters on which Henry has advised the FCA include:

 - the liabilities of mortgage lenders and third party administrators under FSMA, the Regulated Activities Order 2001, the Appointed Representatives Regulations 2001 and the FCA Handbook;